On Additive Divisor Sums and minorants of divisor functions

 where $\sigma_{z}(n)=\sum_{d|n}d^{z}$, and subsequently Estermann \cite{Est} established the asymptotic expansion

 where $P_{h,2,2}$ is a polynomial of degree $2$.
-Estermann demonstrated that $D_{h,2,2}(x)$ is related to the spectral theory of modular forms - his result made crucial use of a non-trivial bound for Kloosterman sums.
-Heath-Brown \cite{Heath} subsequently used Weil's improved bound \cite{weil} for Kloosterman sums to obtain the error term $O\left(x^{5/6+\epsilon}\right)$ in (\ref{est}), which was later improved by Motohashi \cite{mot} to $O\left(x^{2/3+\epsilon}\right)$ uniformly for $h\leq x^{20/27}$.
-Each of these improvements lead to corresponding improvements of the error term in the asymptotic expansion for the fourth moment of the Riemann zeta function. \\
+Estermann demonstrated that $D_{h,2,2}(x)$ is related to the spectral theory of modular forms, his result making use of a non-trivial bound for Kloosterman sums.
+Subsequently, Heath-Brown \cite{Heath} used Weil's bound \cite{weil} for Kloosterman sums to obtain the error term $O\left(x^{5/6+\epsilon}\right)$ in (\ref{est}), which was later improved by Motohashi \cite{mot} to $O\left(x^{2/3+\epsilon}\right)$ uniformly for $h\leq x^{20/27}$.
+Each of these improvements lead to corresponding improvements of the error term in the asymptotic expansion for the fourth moment. \\